 An ISO 1 room only allows 12 particles per cubic meter of diameter 0.3 μm or smaller .
-It is absolutely necessary to maintain a high level of cleanliness in order to obtain desired outputs from equipment and processes that are sensitive to environmental conditions.
+It is absolutely necessary to maintain a high level of cleanliness in order to obtain the desired outputs from equipment and processes that are sensitive to environmental conditions.

 Role of Engineering Simulation

 The cases have different ventilation configurations and we can compare them to find the best possible solution to eliminate the contaminant effect.
-In the simulation study, the flow is assumed to have a single pass, i.e. freshly treated air is allowed into the cleanroom every time.
+In the simulation study, the flow is assumed to have a single pass, i.e., freshly treated air is allowed into the cleanroom every time.

 - Configuration 1 has central duct inlets and the exhaust along the floor.

-Handling laminar and turbulent air flow principles might also be required in specific cases of cleanrooms, which can be analysed using simulation.
+Handling laminar and turbulent air flow principles might also be required in specific cases of cleanrooms, which can be analyzed using simulation.
 Laminar flow usually directs air downward with a constant velocity.
 This is usually applied over the entire ceiling to maintain a unidirectional flow.
-Laminar flow criterium is generally stated in portable workstations and is made compulsory in ISO-1 through ISO-4 classified cleanrooms .
+The laminar flow criterium is generally stated in portable workstations and is made compulsory in ISO 1 through ISO 4 classified cleanrooms .

-Contaminant spread comparison in a cleanroom
+Contaminant Spread Comparison in a Cleanroom

-Environmental Systems Corporation, www.e-s-c.com
+5. Environmental Systems Corporation, www.e-s-c.com